jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 test_catching_type_error_in_tests
 *********************************************************************************

-:ref:`TypeError` is raised when I call something in a way that it should NOT be called
+:ref:`TypeError<what causes TypeError?>` is raised when I call something in a way that it should NOT be called

 ----